fvelasquez12/Superposition/docs/final.md

 ![output_NN_batch_16](https://user-images.githubusercontent.com/31495624/146130941-7e1f839c-c0c5-40ba-bea3-462273e6d37b.png)

 Not only that, the training is very fast since it only takes 4 inputs.
 The performance has also already been demonstrated through our runs in testing the target network, thus this did not suprise us.

+### Evaluation Summary
+While we did not demonstrate that the PQC-based quantum reinforcement learning model works perfectly on the CartPole environment and results in a working agenet, we showed that it had a similar behaviour compared to classical reinforcement learning with convolutional neural network.
+The CNN model's plot resembles the quantum model's, and also fails to converge in the long run.
+However, we are able to succsessfully train the agent using a simple neural network, and demonstrated the necessity of using a target network in the optimization.
+It could be the case that the CartPole environment is hard for DQN in general.

 ## Resources Used / Citations